BloodHoundAD/BloodHound/docs/installation/osx.rst

 Install neo4j
 ^^^^^^^^^^^^^

-1. Download the macOS version of neo4j Community Edition Server from https://neo4j.com/download-center/#community
+1. Download the macOS version of neo4j Community Edition Server from https://neo4j.com/download-center/#community. **Do not install from brew.**

 2. Unzip the neo4j folder.